seslezak/Ames_Housing_Study/Ames_Housing_README.md

 6. "Understanding PCA using Shiny and Stack Overflow data".
 Julia Silge.
 Presentation to rstudio::conf2018. [https://www.rstudio.com/resources/videos/understanding-pca-using-shiny-and-stack-overflow-data/]

+7. An Introduction to Statistical Learning: with Applications in R. Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani.
+Springer; 1st ed.
+2013, Corr.
+7th printing 2017 edition (September 1, 2017)

 # Markdown Notebook

-An annotated Markdown Notebook with associated *R* code and graphics can be [found in the directory attached to this GitHub repository.](https://seslezak.github.io/Ames_Housing_Study/)
+An annotated Markdown Notebook with associated *R* code and graphics can be [found in the directory attached to this GitHub repository.](https://seslezak.github.io/Ames_Housing_Study/).
+The full *R* code can be [found on Githum]().